-The HOME Advocate, Recruiter and Advocate Assistants will help identify families, provide educational assistance and make referrals to appropriate agencies.
-The program will facilitate communication between the school, community agencies and the families, to insure coordination of all available resources for the benefit of the children.
+The HOME Advocate will help identify families, provide educational assistance and make referrals to appropriate agencies.
+The program will facilitate communication between the school, community agencies and the families, to ensure coordination of all available resources for the benefit of the children.

 Who is eligible to participate?

 Eligibility is based on any student, pre-school through high school that their primary residence is one of the following circumstances:

 What services are available through the HOME Program?

 3 Medical services

 3 GED training

 What are the objectives of the HOME Program?